antarctica/bas-style-kit-jinja-templates/README.md

     return render_template(f"app/index.j2")
 ```

-Where `app/index.j2` is a template located in `templates/index.j2` which extends an application layout:
+Where `app/index.j2` is a view located in `templates/index.j2` which extends an application layout:

 ```jinja2
 {% extends 'app/layouts/app.j2' %}